 You can try the Detector yourself by visiting this link:

-If you browse the net using either the Firefox or Chrome web browsers and would like to be able to instantly tell if the sites that you are visiting use WordPress, then Wappalyzer is a great add-on for your browser.
+If you browse the net using either Firefox or Google Chrome and want to be able to tell if the sites that you are visiting use WordPress, then Wappalyzer is a very useful extension for your browser.

-Wappalyzer identifies what software is installed on the sites while you are browsing.
+Wappalyzer helps you identify what software is installed in the sites you are visiting.

 According to their website …

-If the WordPress icon shows up on your browser menu (as the above screenshot shows), then the site uses WordPress.
+If you see the WordPress icon showing on your browser menu (as shown in the screenshot above), then the site has been built with WordPress.

 (It’s a WordPress site!)